Schedule for CSC 199/299:

 is posted online?

-Choose a topic for your end-of-semester term paper and post a
+Choose a topic for your end-of-semester major project and post a

 one-to-two paragraph description of it to the discussion group on